NormalNvim/NormalNvim/README.md

 ```

 ## Dependencies
-NormalNvim will connect to the internet to download the plugins the first time you open it.
+NormalNvim will connect to the internet the time you open it to download the plugins.
 But to unlock all features, [you must install the dependencies](https://github.com/NormalNvim/NormalNvim/wiki/dependencies).

 ## Distro features